cmashburn/KSU_PSYC_4455/_pages/intro-methods/introduction.md

 The Cognitive Revolution began in the mid-1950s when researchers in several fields began to develop theories of mind based on complex representations and computational procedures (Miller, 1956; Broadbent, 1958; Chomsky, 1959; Newell et al., 1958).
 Cognitive psychology became predominant in the 1960s (Tulving, 1962; Sperling, 1960).
 Ulric Neisser (1967) is typically credited with popularizing the term “Cognitive Psychology” in his 1967 textbook.

 Neisser defined cognition as:
-> "…all processes by which the sensory input is transformed, reduced, elaborated, stored, recovered, and used."
+> …all processes by which the sensory input is transformed, reduced, elaborated, stored, recovered, and used.

 Neisser’s definition of cognition remains current in many respects, but is also somewhat limited to a particular information processing view of cognition (discussed later).
 Neisser had an expansive view of what cognitive research *could* accomplish, but a somewhat pessimistic take on what it actually *has* accomplished.
-Here is another Neisser quote:
+Here is another Neisser quote (from “Remembering the Father of Cognitive Psychology,” 2012):

-> “If X is an interesting or socially important aspect of memory, then psychologists have hardly ever studied X”. (“Remembering the Father of Cognitive Psychology,” 2012)
+> If X is an interesting or socially important aspect of memory, then psychologists have hardly ever studied X.

 Neisser’s criticism also remains current: we will encounter examples of research that Neisser might have criticized for being uninteresting or not socially important.
 And, even though a great deal of research has been conducted, many interesting and socially relevant aspects of cognition remain under investigated.
 Cognitive Psychology is still very much in-progress.